dev-academy-programme/orientation---Archived/changing-cohorts-or-withdrawing/README.md

 <br>

-If you are having a hard time working through the content, you may opt to opt to push back the start date of your bootcamp (change cohorts).
-Likewise if you are a bootcamp student and are struggling with the material you may opt to repeat a module and or be instruted by EDA to repeat.
+If need be, while in Phase-0 you may opt to delay the start date of your bootcamp (change cohorts).
+Likewise if you are a bootcamp student and struggling with the material you may opt to repeat a module and or be instructed by EDA to repeat.

 ## Repeating / changing cohorts as a bootcamp student
 Should you need to repeat a module, take note: